segunak/SegunAkinyemi.com/docs/_posts/2023-06-04-synapse-global-parameters.md

 ### Pass your globals JSON object to child pipelines

 Ensure each child pipeline has a parameter of type `Object` for receiving global data from the parent.
-Then, when calling child pipelines via [`Execute Pipeline`](https://learn.microsoft.com/en-us/azure/data-factory/control-flow-execute-pipeline-activity){:target="_blank"} activities in the parent, pass in the JSON object containing your global values.
-Within your child pipelines, you can access the global properties of the inherited JSON object using dot notation.
+Then, when calling child pipelines via [Execute Pipeline](https://learn.microsoft.com/en-us/azure/data-factory/control-flow-execute-pipeline-activity){:target="_blank"} activities in the parent, pass in the JSON object containing your global values.
+Within your child pipelines, you can access the global properties of the inherited JSON using dot notation.

 For example, here's a child pipeline with a parameter of type `Object`.

 ![SettingUpChildPipeline](/assets/images/Synapse-ChildPipeline-TakingGlobalObject-FromParent.jpg)

 Now in the parent, when the child pipeline is executed, the globals JSON object can be provided to it via the parameter.

-Here's how you would pass the globals object if you chose Option 1 (getting JSON from a file) for storing the object.
+Here's how you would pass the globals object if you chose **Option 1 (using a `.json`)** for storing your JSON.

 ![LookupJsonDetailed](/assets/images/lookup-json-detailed.jpg)

-Here's how it'd be passed if you chose Option 2 (getting JSON from an `Object` parameter in the parent pipeline).
+Here's how it'd be passed if you chose **Option 2 (using the default value of an `Object` type parameter in the parent pipeline)** for storing your JSON.

 ![CallingChildPipeline](/assets/images/Synapse-ParentPipeline-CallingChild.jpg)